yvesli/Focus/README.md

-Avoid using your phone when you are not supposed to!!!
+#Avoid using your phone when you are not supposed to!!!

 To-do
-1. Need to do Login Authorization
 2. Stats give back the JSON of the user data

 UI